 Lice infestations in Australia

-Head lice treatment Xeglyze™ is under US Food and Drug Administration (FDA) evaluation for approval to sell within the USA.
+Head lice treatment Xeglyze™ has been approved by the US Food and Drug Administration (FDA) for sale as a prescription medicine in the USA.
 Total sales of head lice treatments in the USA are approximately $US350 million each year.

 The treatment was developed by Melbourne-based pharmaceutical company Hatchtech.
 Unlike most current over-the-counter and prescription treatments, Xeglyze kills both adult lice and their unhatched eggs.
 The next-generation treatment, which is based on University of Melbourne research, is a topical lotion that requires only one application.